aisha-glblcd/material/web-apis/PITCHME.md

 * What does API stand for?
 * What is an API?
 * What are some API examples?
 What APIs do we use everyday?

-  * A good time to interact with the students again in this section using different questions
+ Note: A good time to interact with the students again in this section using different questions

 ---
 ## Web APIs